codemanki/cloudscraper/README.md

 WAT
 ===========
 Current cloudflare implementation requires browser to respect the timeout of 5 seconds and cloudscraper mimics this behaviour.
 So everytime you call `cloudscraper.get/post` you should expect it to return result after minimum 6 seconds.
 If you want to change this behaviour, you would need to make a generic request as desceribed in above and pass `cloudflareTimeout` options with your value.
-But be aware that cloudflare might track this timeout and use ir against you ;)
+But be aware that cloudflare might track this timeout and use it against you ;)

 ## TODO
  - [x] Check for recaptcha